haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 As the relayer must sign both of these instructions, it must use a nonce that is strictly increasing without gaps.
 To ensure that no nonces are missed even if the relayer crashes, the 1Money Interop Contract maintains the nonce in its state and increments it for every event emitted (either `OMInteropReceived` or `OMInteropSent`).
-Note that when emitting `OMInteropSent`, if `refundAmount` is zero, then the `nonce` is not incremented as the Permissioned Relayer doesn't need to refund the user via a `Transfer` instruction.
+Even when `refundAmount` is zero the nonce still advances; the relayer simply skips submitting a `Transfer` instruction for that event but continues processing subsequent nonces in order.

 Given that the relayer is permissioned, it doesn't need to pay fees to submit transactions to the payment network.